 Only God is “distinguished” (’addiyr, insufficiently rendered “majestic” to set God apart) and only God can speak for himself.
 Relational language is the only language God speaks, the only language that can speak to God and for God; therefore, praise significant to God can only be composed by relational language from the lips of those who speak God’s relational language.
 Referential language is unable to speak to or for God.

 The Hebrew for “prepared” or “ordained” is yāsad (v.2), meaning to establish firmly, appoint, assign, lay a foundation (cf. Ps 78:69, 102:25); God thus definitively established that the only praise that can distinguish him is the qualitative relational response of child-persons who do not rely on referential words, but are whole-ly involved with their whole person from inner out.
-Those in referential language cannot distinguish God—though they may state loads of information about God—and are therefore rendered silent (v.2), unable to speak to or for the distinguished God.
-In Jesus’ response (noted in the block quote above), the Greek katartizō (translated as “prepared” or “ordained”) connotes “either to complete or to repair and restore back to completion.”
+Those using referential language cannot distinguish God—though they may state loads of information about God—and are therefore rendered silent (v.2), unable to speak to or for the distinguished God.
+In Jesus’ response noted in the block quote above, the Greek katartizō is translated as “prepared” or “ordained” and connotes “either to complete or to repair and restore back to completion.”
 The praise in relational language ordained in OT times needed to be restored back to completeness, to wholeness because such praise had become de-relationalized and fragmented from the whole person by the reduced involvement of referential language uttered by the ‘wise and learned’ who “honor me with lips but their hearts are far from me,” which Jesus rebuked in another interaction (Mt 15:8-9).

 We need to hear again Jesus’ unmistakable claim as to who can speak to and for God in his relational language in worship; and we need to be hermeneutically corrected by his relational words.
 This is not optional but imperative, his relational imperative for our worship to have significance both to God and to those who participate.
 Worship in referential language can certainly speak about God, but it will be always worshiping a fragmentary God, a reshaped God who does not speak for himself, including an un-known God, and thus engaged by worshipers who honor this God with lips but distant hearts without relational connection.
 In other words, referential language cannot distinguish God’s vulnerable self-disclosures, so that God cannot be distinguished in our midst as gathered worshipers.

 The hermeneutic issues underlying all worship language are unavoidable for those who claim the gospel, follow Jesus and proclaim his good news.
-These issues for Jesus are defining priorities that must be attended to.
+These issues for Jesus are defining priorities that we must attend to.
 Any hermeneutic can compose liturgy.
 The critical question is whether that liturgy is primary or merely secondary in its significance.

 Liturgy behind the curtain is the primary framework for ‘singing the new song’ (discussed in chap.
 1) that integrally signifies the gospel and distinguishes the Subject of not simply good news but the ‘best news’.
 Therefore, singing the new song can only be composed by relational language in the conjoint qualitative and relational significance of communion together without the veil as God’s new creation family.
 Only liturgy behind the curtain distinguishes the whole of God, and only on this basis of vulnerable involvement composes the worship of the Trinity, nothing less and no substitutes.